A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Introduction

-Although transparency does not ensure security, as evidenced by significant vulnerabilities found in open-source software \cite{xzbackdoor, heartbleed, log4shell, poodle, shellshock}, it offers significant improvement over the alternative of naive trust.
-Transparency allows for community scrutiny, which typically leads to quicker detection and resolution of issues, thereby promoting greater accountability.
+Transparency offers a complementary approach to overcome these inherent limitations of attestation.
+While transparency does not ensure security, as evidenced by notable vulnerabilities found in open-source software \cite{xzbackdoor, heartbleed, log4shell, poodle, shellshock}, it offers a significant improvement over the alternative of naive trust.
+Transparency allows community scrutiny, which can lead to quicker detection and resolution of issues, thereby promoting greater accountability.
 Transparency is not limited to source code: Certificate Transparency is now the standard method for monitoring TLS certification \cite{laurie2013rfccertificate, laurie2014certificate}, inspiring similar initiatives such as Key Transparency \cite{melara2015coniks, googlekeytransparency, whatsappkeytransparencyblog, whatsappkeytransparencywhitepaper} and Binary Transparency \cite{al2018contour, lins2023mobile}.

+Currently, companies are adopting varied transparency ap\-proach\-es to reduce users' reliance on naive trust in Confidential Computing.
+Critical software components are increasingly open source, including AMD SEV firmware \cite{amdfirmware}, Intel TDX modules \cite{inteltdxmodule}, and ARM Trusted Firmware \cite{armtrustedfirmware}.
+Apple PCC \cite{applepcc2} also made code for certain key security and privacy components (such as attestation, verification and logging) open source, and provided a Virtual Research Environment where reviewers can boot and inspect software.
+The AWS Nitro architecture underwent a recent audit, and the findings have been made public \cite{awsaudit1, awsaudit2}.

+However, while open-source code and professional audits contribute to reducing the need for user trust, the quality and comprehensiveness of these transparency measures vary significantly.
+For example, Intel TDX modules are open source with extensive documentation and reproducible builds \cite{inteltdxmodule}, whereas the AMD SEV firmware lacks even basic documentation \cite{amdfirmware}.
+Similarly, AWS Nitro audits do not provide any technical guarantee that the audited component designs match those deployed in production environments \cite{awsaudit1}.
+The resulting lack of standardisation makes it difficult to meaningfully evaluate and compare transparency provided by different implementations.
+Moreover, implementing transparency can be costly with no immediate clear benefit to organisations.
+As a result, while larger organisations may make some efforts to provide transparency, smaller ones may be discouraged by the substantial challenges involved.